lucadonnoh/scalability_guide/content/posts/decentralization_and_scalability/index.md

 There are three separate axes of decentralization:
 - **Architectural decentralization** -- how many **physical computers** is a system made up of?
 How many of those computers can it tolerate breaking down at any single time?
 - **Political decentralization** -- how many **individuals or organizations** ultimately control the computers that the system is made up of?
 - **Logical decentralization** -- does the **interface and data structures** that the system presents and maintains look more like a single monolithic object, or an amorphous swarm?
-One simplw heuristic: if you cut the system in half, including both providers and users, will both halves continue to fully operate as independent units?
+One simple heuristic: if you cut the system in half, including both providers and users, will both halves continue to fully operate as independent units?

 {{< image src="decentralization_diagram.png" alt="Decentralization diagram" position="center" style="border-radius: 8px;" >}}